netxms/netxms-doc/admin/log-monitoring.rst

 With |product_name| you can monitor changes in text log files, Windows Event Log, and built-in syslog server.
 All log monitoring done by agents, except for built-in syslog server.
-In general, log processing goes as following:
+In general, most common log processing goes as following:

 #.
 When new line added to log file, it is passed to appropriate log parser
 #.
 If line matched one of the patterns, event associated with this pattern sent